The Dexateens: 1998-2010

-The Dexateens began as a four-piece band in 1998 in Tuscaloosa, Alabama, with co-lead singer-songwriters and guitarists Elliott McPherson and John Smith, with drummer Craig "Sweet Dog" Pickering and bassist Matt Patton rounding out the quartet.
+The Dexateens began as a five-piece band in 1998 in Tuscaloosa, Alabama, with co-lead singer-songwriters and guitarists Elliott McPherson, John Smith, and Craig Gates, with drummer Craig "Sweet Dog" Pickering and bassist Matt Patton rounding out the group.
 Patton pulls double duty, as he is also a full-time member of the Drive-By Truckers, with whom The Dexateens have toured in the past.
 In its earliest form, the band was known for its punk shows at The Chukker and Egan's.

 McPherson said The Dexateens' name originated from a guitar pick Smith's brother/roommate had signed by Dexter Romweber, "DEX," which subliminally stuck with him when thinking up names for the band.
 Once they had the name, they tried to change it to something else (The Highwatts, Red Dirt Five, Sweet Dog) but the name stuck.

 Starting in 2004 with their debut self-titled record, The Dexateens have released two albums on Estrus Records and three albums Skybucket Records.
 Their 2004 self-titled debut and 2005 followup, Red Dust Rising, were both produced by Tim Kerr (Big Boys, Poison 13, Jack O'Fire, Lord High Fixers).

 In 2006, The Dexateens released the EP, Teenager, on Dell'orso Records.
 The record is made up of material from 2000 and consists of the band's earlier punk rock sound.

 2007's full-length record, Hardwire Healing, features the acoustic song "Nadine," a song notable for its portrayal of devastation.
-The record features artwork by Jimmi Hole and was mastering by JJ Golden.
+The record features artwork by Jimmi Hole and was mastered by JJ Golden.
 Patterson Hood (Drive-By Truckers) and David Barbe co-produced the record, which was recorded in Athens, Georgia, at Chase Park Transduction Studios.
 Also in 2007, original Dexateens drummer Craig "Sweet Dog" Pickering left the band and Brian Gosdin joined the band on drums.

 In 2008, the band released the record, Lost and Found, on Skybucket Records.
 It was initially released as a free digital download with a purchase-able physical product released later.
 They recorded 2009's Singlewide with Tim Kerr producing over a three-day period in Birmingham.
 The artwork is by Mike Egan.

 In 2008, Brad Armstrong (13ghosts) joined the band, also on guitar and backing vocals.

 They appeared at the 2009 Austin City Limits Music Festival.

 In 2010, singer-songwriter and guitarist John Smith left the band.
 In July 2010, The Dexateens announced the band was disbanding.